Doll fetishism

 Doll fetishism is a sexual fetish in which an individual is attracted to dolls and doll like objects such as figurines.
 The attraction may include the desire for actual sexual contact with a doll, a fantasy of a sexual encounter with an animate or inanimate doll, encounters between dolls themselves, or sexual pleasure gained from thoughts of being transformed or transforming another into a doll.
 Doll fetishism is a form of agalmatophilia, which is itself a form of object sexuality.

-As a fantasy

-Though not common it can involve intercourse or other sexual activity with dolls.
+Doll fetishism may be accompanied by other types of fetishes such as BDSM or latex.